 Joanne is married to Daniel, and they have four children.

 Dassy holds a degree in Psychology and Counseling and is a qualified teacher.
 She is the Director of Eishet Chayil, a leading professional development and support network to empower Rebbetzins and women in leadership positions in Central and Western Europe.

 Since 2010, Dassy has lived in Berlin, Germany with her husband and children.

-Dr. Barry Kislowicz is the Executive Director
+Dr. Barry Kislowicz is the Chief Executive Officer.

 Barry has served as faculty member and department chair at Herzog College, and as Global Education Director for the Center for Educational Technology in Israel.
 Prior to his Aliyah in 2016, Barry began his teaching career at the Ramaz Upper School in NYC, and then served as Head of School and Principal at Fuchs Mizrachi School in Cleveland, OH for over a decade.